 Sea level rises are predicted to put over 2 billion people at risk of flooding by 2050 -There have been many cases where storms have caused devastation due to high waves and storm surges during hurricanes or typhoons.
-For example, Hurricane Sandy was one such storm
+For example, Hurricane Sandy was one such storm.

 In 2019, an annual sea-level rise rate of 2.96 millimeters was reported.
-Satellite altimeters displayed measurement of 3.43 millimeters in 2018.
+Satellite altimeters displayed a measurement of 3.43 millimeters in 2018.

+With time, the contributors to sea-level rise will only worsen the problem.
 The world is swamping at an alarming level, and our strategies against it are equal to none.
 What’s unsettling about it is the consequences that might take place if the sea level continues to rise.

-2. A threat to the habitation of all species
+A threat to the habitation of all species

-3. Health and food crisis
+Health and food crisis

 A myriad of vegetation and crops will get affected by this catastrophic event.
-The disruption in the chemical balances of water beds and destructive erosion will lead to a major health crisis.
+The disruption in the chemical balances of water beds and destructive erosion will lead to a significant health crisis.
 Middle to lower-income groups will not be able to survive the calamity.
 Agricultural soil will be of no use anymore as it will be contaminated by seawater.

-People living near coasts will face magnified risks from surged storms, stronger hurricanes, extreme rain, and other climate change effects.
+People living near coasts will face risks from surged storms, stronger hurricanes, extreme rain, and other climate change effects.
 The drinking water contaminated by seawater will destroy the pace of life for millions of people.